-Students participating in this project enroll in an intensive five-week summer course taught by Dr. German Cubas (CLASS), Dr. Pablo Pinto (Hobby School of Public Affairs), and Dr. Ruxandra Boul (CLASS).
-The purpose of this class is to connect undergraduate students with nonprofit organizations from the Houston area in order to help them meet their social goals.
-After an introductory week, students divide into teams and, under the direct supervision of faculty, will work closely with the leadership of the NGO’s to develop a social enterprise idea, conduct quantitative research or create a venture plan.
-Students that qualify will be eligible for the new Honors designation, “Honors in Co-Curricular Engagement” academic plan.
+Students participating in this project enroll in an intensive summer course taught by Dr. German Cubas (CLASS), Dr. Pablo Pinto (Hobby School of Public Affairs), and Dr. Piruz Saboury (CLASS).
+This class connects undergraduate students with nonprofit organizations from the Houston area in order to help them meet their social goals.
+Students will apply and develop skills in high demand in the job market through social good.

 Enrolled students will work in teams under the direct supervision of faculty, and will work closely with the leadership of a nonprofit organization to develop a social enterprise idea, conduct quantitative research and/or create a venture plan.

 Undergraduate, Master in Applied Economics, Master of Public Policy students will be able to earn 3 credits of applicable undergraduate upper-level elective hours or applicable graduate elective/internship hours.